Visas to France

 In order to settle down in France, you will need to have a visa and a means of living.
 You will need a Schengen visa to be allowed to enter France and live there if you are a South African passport holder.
 The visa application process usually takes 10 days to process and can cost anything from 427R to 960R.
 Below are the Schengen visa requirements for your application:

 - Schengen visa application form

 - Original and copy of your SA passport

 You will need to book an appointment at the Consulate General of France in Johannesburg or through the website of a visa service provider and provide these documents.
 You can apply for a visa on the official website for France.

 If you have your heart set on moving to France but are without a job, then you will need to find a job that can sponsor your visa which will allow you to live and work in France.
 Here are the types of visas that you can apply for:

 - Visa for visiting family/friends

-If you would like more information on applying for visas to Switzerland, take a look at the Schengen Visa website.
+If you would like more information on applying for visas to France, take a look at the Schengen Visa website.

 Tips on Moving to France

 Now that you know what living in France is like, here are some extra tips on how to settle down quickly and begin enjoying your life as an expat in France.